Find blog posts on thyroid function here:

 These factors below will assist you to counter thyroid problems, especially if you are suffering with T4 to T3 conversion and struggle with the causative aspects outlined above.

 Supplementation of deficient nutrients are very beneficial to support the enzyme processes to be able to convert T4 to T3.
 Our dietary intake is sadly lacking due to our food supply contaminated with synthetic pesticides and herbicides (endocrine disruptors) as well as nutrient deficient soils.
-There are certain ‘thyroid’ supplements that are very supportive in this regard, inc selenium which helps to reduce the oxidative stress involved in autoimmune thyroid disease, zinc, vitamin B2 and B3 as co factors as well as iodine.
-Homeopathic favourites include Fucus versicolour, Lycopodium, Nat mur, Selenium, Iodum, Thyroidium, Lycopus virginicus and Spongia, which should be prescribed specifically by a homeopath according to your symptoms.
+There are certain ‘thyroid’ supplements that are very supportive in this regard, incl selenium which helps to reduce the oxidative stress involved in autoimmune thyroid disease, zinc, vitamin B2 and B3 as co factors as well as iodine.
+Homeopathic favourites include: Fucus versicolor, Lycopodium, Nat mur, Selenium, Iodum, Thyroidium, Lycopus Virginicus and Spongia, which should be prescribed specifically by a homeopath according to your symptoms.

 Exercise is a wonderful stimulant to the entire hormonal system and metabolism, esp. the thyroid.
 Today people have a tendency to not exercise or over exercise which is more detrimental as without adequate regeneration and autophagy the oxidative effect on the thyroid is crippling.
 Slow gentle exercise is what is required in thyroid disease, for no longer than 45 minutes.
 Preferably outside for sun exposure and fresh air.

 Everybody can benefit by employing these hormone conversion protocols.
 Understand that there is also the conventional medical approach which also employs the use of T3 supplementation to balance the thyroid.
 In my experience with a complete case history and treatment protocol, I have never had to go this route to manipulate the hormones.
 It has always been sufficient to use homeopathic, herbal and nutritional supplementation protocols with lifestyle and emotional changes.
-Remember one of the biggest mistakes you can ovoid in thyroid treatment of Hashi’s is allowing your medical practitioner to treat you according to TSH lab outcomes and prescribe only T4 preparations such as levothyroxine, euthyrox and the like.
+Remember, one of the biggest mistakes you can avoid in thyroid disease treatment is allowing your medical practitioner to treat you according to TSH lab outcomes and prescribe only T4 preparations such as Levothyroxine, Euthyrox and the like.
 There is so much more to be discovered in thyroid autoimmune conditions.